 As mentioned, conifer leaves are narrow.
 Some conifers have needles, and some have scale-like leaves.
 Conifers such as pine trees, spruce, and firs have needles.
 The upside to needles on conifers is that the tree can keep its foliage year round so it can photosynthesize; the downside is that the tiny needles reduce the amount of photosynthesis.

 There are many flowering perennial plants with long, thin leaves such as daylilies and the African iris.
 Flowering bulbs like daffodil, gladiolus, and tulip are all plants with skinny leaves.
-The thin leaves on these bulb plants helps to create less drag and helps to elevate the comparatively heavy bloom.
+The thin leaves on these bulb plants help to create less drag and to elevate the comparatively heavy bloom.

 Houseplants such as the spider plant, dracaena, ponytail palm, and snake plant have leaves that are long and thin as well.
 There are even succulents with long, thin foliage, although it tends to be fleshy.
 These include aloe vera and yucca.